Part 1: Port Villa & Efate Island (2 Days)

 On the side of the market, you’ll find stalls selling island fashions, souvenirs and the chance for you ladies to get your hair braided.
 On the other side of the market, there’s an excellent food court but we’ll come back to this in just a bit.

 Now that you’re all warmed up, head to the Hebrida Market Place, pretty much just across the road.
 This indoor market is a small maze of corridors where local women are busy sewing colorful dresses.
-If you feel like bringing an authentic, literally ‘tailor made’ souvenir – this is the place.
+If you feel like bringing an authentic, literally ‘tailor-made’ souvenir – this is the place.
 For those not into island fashions, the market is a prime spot for local souvenirs such as the quintessential ‘coconut bra’.

 Just before noon, head back to the outdoor market for lunch.
 There’s a quick ‘takeaway’ section in the middle of the market but that didn’t look very appealing when I visited.
 Instead, walk over to the ‘food court’ and grab a seat wherever you fancy.
 The best way to know where to eat it is where: (1) you like what’s on the menu, (2) you clearly see that food is kept refrigerated – if in doubt, just ask and (3) where other locals are eating.
 You can enjoy a delicious home cooked meal for a mere V400 and use this opportunity to chit chat with the friendly Ni-Vans.
 I ate here on two separate occasions and had no problem, though I made sure to bring my own drinking water!

-Flag a shared taxi for a 10 minute ride to the Evergreen Cascades Waterfall, more commonly known as the Mele Cascades (ride should cost V300).
+Flag a shared taxi for a 10-minute ride to the Evergreen Cascades Waterfall, more commonly known as the Mele Cascades (ride should cost V300).
 Pay the steep V2,000 entrance fee and walk along the path through this beautiful tropical garden.
-A few steps later, you’ll cross a series of seriously clear cascading pools which eventually lead to a 35 meter waterfall.
+A few steps later, you’ll cross a series of seriously clear cascading pools which eventually lead to a 35-meter waterfall.
 Enjoy the natural massage and practice your sliding skills from one pool to another.

 From the Mele Cascades, head to the Tanna Coffee Company on Devil’s Point Road either by walking or catching a taxi.
-Surprisingly, coffee is grown on Tanna Island at the footsteps of Mount Yasur, providing income for hundreds of families.
+Surprisingly, coffee is grown on Tanna Island in the footsteps of Mount Yasur, providing income for hundreds of families.
 The 100% Arabica coffee is of excellent quality, and it is here that you can learn how the beans are taken from ‘tree to cup’.
 Enjoy some awakening coffee on the breezy deck and buy a few packs to share with friends back home.

 The cafe is also just steps away from a beautiful black sand beach that’s not frequented by tourists.
 There’s a very good chance you’ll have it for yourself.